-This easy, crunchy haystacks candy has long been a favorite treat.
-It takes just minutes to make with chow mein noodles, peanuts, and butterscotch chips.
-The microwave oven makes them particularly fast and easy.
-Haystacks are even easier than no-bake cookies and bourbon balls!
+This easy, crunchy haystacks candy takes just minutes to make using chow mein noodles, peanuts, and butterscotch chips.
+The microwave oven makes them particularly fast and easy, so if you need a quick treat for a last-minute gathering or playdate with your kids, our haystacks are even easier than no-bake cookies!

 Lay a sheet of waxed paper or parchment paper on the countertop.

 Put the butterscotch chips in a medium microwave-safe bowl or container.
 Microwave at 50% power for about 3 to 5 minutes, or just until the butterscotch chips are melted.

 In a large bowl, mix the peanut butter, peanuts, melted butterscotch chips, and chow mein noodles, stirring gently to coat the noodles thoroughly.

 Drop teaspoons of the mixture onto the parchment paper.
 Let them stand at room temperature until set.

 Transfer candies to a container, separated by sheets of waxed paper.

 Melt Butterscotch Chips in a Double Boiler